tmmoond8/noticon/README.md

 # Noticon

-> the icon storage service for Notion
+> A icon storage service for Notion

 All images are stored safely in the [Cloudinary](https://cloudinary.com).
 You can search icons you want, or upload icons you do.